Information Technology Leadership

-The ITL – Information Technology Leadership – SIG is an executive level IT community serving the needs of high tech manufacturing and engineering companies.
-The ITL SIG will provide for the needs of a ”safe” environment for Information Technology executives to exchange ideas and information as SEMI provides access to key industry contacts to present or facilitate event session.
-ITL SIG supports strategic and operational decision making process and coordinate financial, as well as organizational benchmarking exercises.
-SEMI & ITL SIG offers differentiated value for member executives and subject matter expertise in:
+The ITL – Information Technology Leadership – is an executive level IT community serving the needs of high tech manufacturing and engineering companies.
+SEMI's ITL will provide for the needs of a ”safe” environment for Information Technology executives to exchange ideas and information as SEMI provides access to key industry contacts to present or facilitate event session.
+SEMI-ITL supports strategic and operational decision making process and coordinate financial, as well as organizational benchmarking exercises.
+SEMI-ITL offers differentiated value for member executives and subject matter expertise in:

 - Detailed Financial Benchmark